Judith C. Brown

-Judith C. Brown is a historian and a Professor Emerita of History at Wesleyan University.
+Judith C. Brown (born 1946) is an American historian and a Professor Emerita of History at Wesleyan University.
 A specialist on the Italian Renaissance, she is considered a pioneer in the study of the history of sexuality whose work explored the earliest recorded examples of lesbian relationships in European history.

 Academic career

 Brown holds a B.A. and M.A. from the University of California, Berkeley as well as a Ph.D. from Johns Hopkins University.
 In addition to her career as a faculty member at UMBC and Stanford, Rice, and Wesleyan universities, she has been Dean of the School of Humanities at Rice and Vice-President for Academic Affairs and Provost at Wesleyan.
 She was also the former Dean of the College of Arts and Humanities at Minerva University in San Francisco.

 Currently, Brown is an Emeritus Professor of History at Wesleyan University.

 Achievements

 Brown has received numerous fellowships and awards, including fellowships at the Center for Advanced Study in the Behavioral Sciences, the Stanford Humanities Center, I Tatti (the Harvard Center for Italian Renaissance Studies), as well as grants and fellowships from the Guggenheim Foundation, the Pew Foundation, the American Council of Learned Societies, and others.

 Her 1986 book Immodest Acts: The Life of a Lesbian Nun in Renaissance Italy was adapted for the screen in 2021 as Benedetta by director Paul Verhoeven.